RavindraPersaud/CSE1201-OFFICAL-Project-files/README.md

 ---

 ###  Viewing Messages
-Displays all stored messages from `records.dat`:
+Displays all stored messages from records.dat:
 - Shows message ID, title, and content (if not encrypted)

 ---

 ###  Searching Messages
 Enables you to search by various method from the Search Menu:
-- `1.
-Title` – Exact match (case-sensitive)
+- 1. Title – Exact match (case-sensitive)
-- `2.
-ID` – Unique identifier
+- 2. ID – Unique identifier
-- `3.
-Phrase` – Substring within the message body
+- 3. Phrase – Substring within the message body

 Results found are printed to the screen.